 The Evaluators used two approaches: a sampling strategy was employed to test the functionality of a subset of the TSFIs instead of testing all of the interfaces, and a brute force attack was implemented and executed to discover any undocumented APIs.
-The Evaluators verified the behaviour of IDentity Applet v3.4/EIDAS as a whole, considering that it is a composite product.
+The Evaluators verified the behaviour of IDentity Applet v3.4-p2/eIDAS as a whole, considering that it is a composite product.

 The early phase of the vulnerability assessment was the information gathering about the TOE.
-As the initial step, multiple public searches were conducted with different keyword combinations (e.g., "Electronic ID vulnerabilities", "penetration testing electronic travel documents", "electronic passport security flaws", "eID") to identify the publicly available bugs and vulnerabilities for the TOE.
-For this phase public vulnerabilities are either outdated or only relevant for the underlying platform, which is not in the scope of the evaluation.
-The conclusion of this first phase was that the smart card technology is well documented and a potential attacker can get deep understanding of how an electronic passport works based on industry standards and publicly available information on smart cards.
+As the initial step, multiple public searches were conducted on 1st September 2022 with different keyword combinations (eg. 'smartcard', 'QSCD vulnerabilities', 'Password Authenticated Connection Establishment', PACE, 'vulnerabilities', 'attack', 'attack'

+techniques to sscd', 'BAC vulnerabilities', 'BAC exploit', 'EAC exploits', 'EID vulnerabilities', 'sscd exploits on smart cards', 'Java Card Applet vulnerabilities', 'PIN Attack', 'PKCS vulnerabilities) to identify the publicly available bugs and vulnerabilities for the TOE.
+For this phase public vulnerability databases and research papers were reviewed as well.
+Publicly known vulnerabilities are either outdated or only relevant for the underlying platform, which is not in the scope of the evaluation.
+The conclusion of this first phase was that the smart card technology is well documented and a potential attacker can get deep understanding of how a smart card and an electronic passport work based on industry standards and publicly available information on smart cards.
 The documentation of the TOE is not publicly available (i.e., not on the manufacturer's website).
 This is a relevant information for the attack potential calculations.
 According to the publicly available information, no relevant public vulnerability was found for the TOE.